slowphil/SVG_and_TeXmacs_for_LibreOffice/README.md

 If you ever change the font size of a document, you'll need to manually update each equation in the document.
 This implies this extension is suitable only for documents containing a limited number of equations.
 If you want to write a document with hundreds of equations (say, a PhD thesis), consider using a real scientific word processor like TeXmacs...

 ## Requirements
-This extension is known to work in LibreOffice ⩾ 5.3 in both Linux and Windows.
+This extension is known to work in recent LibreOffice in both Linux and Windows (⩾7.0 ? ymmv for earlier versions).
 It was not tested in OpenOffice and probably won't work without modifications.
 If the extension fails to install properly, make sure you have `libreoffice-script-provider-python` installed.

 Of course, you need to have TeXmacs installed on your system.

-For the TeXmacs equation editor feature to work with this LibreOffice extension, TeXmacs further needs the `equation-editor plugin` which is not yet distributed with the official version available at texmacs.org, at this point.
-The plugin can be installed manually, or one can get one of my texmacs builds incorporating it (see below).
+For the TeXmacs equation editor feature to work with this LibreOffice extension, TeXmacs further needs the `equation-editor plugin` which will be distributed with the next official version available at texmacs.org.
+Meanwhile, the plugin can be installed manually, or one can get one of my texmacs builds incorporating it (see below).

 You'll also need `pdftocairo` (from Poppler tools) that TeXmacs needs to produce the SVG images.